bemer/lts-workshop/03-DeployEcsCluster/README.md

 ## Create your Services

 Navigate back to the ECS console, and choose the cluster that you created during the first run wizard.
 This should be named **lts-workshop**.
-If you don't have a cluster named **lts-workshop**, create one following the procedures in  **Create Cluster** option.
+If you don't have a cluster named **lts-workshop**, create one following the procedures in  **Setting** https://github.com/bemer/lts-workshop/tree/master/03-DeployEcsCluster#setting-up-the-cluster option.

 Next, you'll need to create your web service.
 From the cluster detail page, choose **Services** > **Create**.